Lagrangian cobordism functor in microlocal sheaf theory I: Introduction

 \end{corollary}

 A flexible Weinstein manifold \cite[Chapter 11]{CE} is a Weinstein manifold whose attaching spheres of index-$n$ critical points are all loose Legendrian submanifolds \cite{loose}.
-Similar to the result in \cite{Cthulhu}, we are able to prove a stronger result that any Legendrian submanifold in the boundary of a flexible Weistein manifold whose microlocal sheaf category of proper objects over $\Bbbk = \mathbb{Z}/2\mathbb{Z}$ is nontrivial does not admit a Lagrangian cap.
-Assuming the equivalence between partially wrapped Fukaya categories and Legendrian contact homologies, this means that any Legendrian submanifold whose contact homology over $\Bbbk = \mathbb{Z}/2\mathbb{Z}$ has a proper module doesn't admit a Lagrangian cap.
+Similar to the result in \cite{Cthulhu}, we are able to prove a stronger result that any Legendrian submanifold in the boundary of a flexible Weinstein manifold whose microlocal sheaf category of proper objects over $\Bbbk = \mathbb{Z}/2\mathbb{Z}$ is nontrivial does not admit a Lagrangian cap.
+Assuming the equivalence between partially wrapped Fukaya categories and Legendrian contact homologies, this means that any Legendrian submanifold whose contact homology over $\Bbbk = \mathbb{Z}/2\mathbb{Z}$ has a proper module does not admit a Lagrangian cap.

 \begin{corollary} Let $X$ be a flexible Weinstein manifold with subanalytic skeleton $\mathfrak{c}_X$, and $\Lambda_- \subset \partial_\infty X$ be a connected Legendrian submanifold.
-Suppose $\mu Sh^b_{\mathfrak{c}_X \cup \Lambda_- \times \mathbb{R}}(\mathfrak{c}_X \cup \Lambda_- \times \mathbb{R}) $ contains a nontrivial object with trivial monodromy along $\Lambda_-$.
-Then there is no Lagrangian cobordism from $\Lambda_-$ to $\emptyset$ with vanishing Maslov class. \end{corollary} \begin{remark} Since there are examples whose partially wrapped Fukaya category only has higher dimensional representations \cite{Lazexample,Lazexample2}, by the equivalence between Fukaya categories and sheaf categories \cite{GPS3} and the fact that \cite[Theorem 3.21]{NadWrapped} (or Section \ref{variouscat})
+Suppose $\mu Sh^b_{\mathfrak{c}_X \cup \Lambda_- \times \mathbb{R}}(\mathfrak{c}_X \cup \Lambda_- \times \mathbb{R}) $ contains a nontrivial object which restricts to a constant local system along $\Lambda_-$.
+Then there is no Lagrangian cobordism from $\Lambda_-$ to $\varnothing$ with vanishing Maslov class. \end{corollary} \begin{remark} Since there are examples whose partially wrapped Fukaya category only has higher dimensional representations \cite{Lazexample,Lazexample2}, by the equivalence between Fukaya categories and sheaf categories \cite{GPS3} and the fact that \cite[Theorem 3.21]{NadWrapped} (see Section \ref{variouscat})

 this corollary is expected to be stronger than the result in \cite{Cthulhu}.
 Note that there are also examples whose Legendrian contact homology is nontrivial but has only higher dimensional representations \cite{Sivek}. \end{remark}